 about | composer, pianist, educator

 Joseph Sheehan is a composer, pianist, and educator immersed in three music traditions: jazz, classical, and traditional West African music.
 Sheehan’s music and performances embrace a diversity of music traditions and perspectives, woven together to express ideas of tolerance, unity, and wisdom.
-His work is informed by ten years of university studies in classical composition, culminating in a doctoral degree; three in-depth research trips to Ghana to study its traditional music and dance; and over a thousand performances on piano playing jazz, pop, R&B, and other genres.
+His work is informed by ten years of university studies in classical composition, culminating in a doctoral degree; three in-depth research trips to Ghana to study its traditional music and dance; and hundreds of performances on piano playing jazz, pop, R&B, and other genres.

 Dr. Sheehan is an Associate Professor of Musicianship at Duquesne University, and an artist faculty at the Clazz International Music Festival in Arcidosso, Italy.
 At Duquesne, he teaches classes on Musicianship, Songwriting, African Music, and Composition.